Home / Docs / Server

 AddFabrCoreServer

-Configures FabrCore server infrastructure including Orleans, services, and streaming.
+Configures FabrCore server infrastructure including Orleans, services, streaming, and automatic discovery of the entry assembly plus referenced FabrCore dependencies.

 Program.cs